shpongledsummer/atmospheric-weather-card/README.md

 ### STYLING THE CARD

-In addition to the **[Layout & Appearance](#configuration)** settings detailed above, you can use these CSS variables within your theme or via `card-mod` to fine-tune the appearance.
+In addition to the **[Style & Appearance](#configuration)** settings detailed above, you can use these CSS variables within your theme or via `card-mod` to fine-tune the appearance.
 These are primarily used when `card_style: standalone` is active.

 | Variable | Default | Description |
 | :--- | :--- | :--- |